frederic-perez/AmE-dictionary/data/dictionary.md

 __reveling__ :two::hammer:
 __revelled__ _v_ :two::hammer:
 __revelling__
-__revelry__ _n_ :three: A situation in which people celebrate or enjoy themselves in a lively and noisy way, especially by singing, dancing, and drinking alcohol.
+__revelry__ _n_ :four: A situation in which people celebrate or enjoy themselves in a lively and noisy way, especially by singing, dancing, and drinking alcohol.
 __revenant__
 __revered__
 __reversal of fortune__